pypa/pip/docs/development/contributing.rst

 ========================

 Submit pull requests against the ``master`` branch, providing a good description of what you're doing and why.
+You must have legal permission to distribute any code you contribute to pip and it must be available under the MIT License.

-Provide tests that cover your changes and run the tests locally first.
+Provide tests that cover your changes and run the tests locally first. pip :ref:`supports <compatibility-requirements>` multiple Python versions and operating systems.
+Any pull request must consider and work on all these platforms.

 Pull Requests should be small to facilitate easier review.
 Keep them self-contained, and limited in scope. `Studies have shown`_ that review quality